LUK34/DEVOPS-PY/README.md

 ## 52_ArmstrongRange.py (Important)
 - To check the range of number from 2 values given by the user and filter out the numbers that is armstrong or not.

+## 53_FuncDefinition.py
+- This is a simple function call without any parameters passed.

+## 54_FuncWithData.py
+- This is a simple function call with parameters passed.

+## 55_Func_GenerateRange.py
+- This is a simple function call without any parameters passed -> if no parameters -> a default value will be taken.
+- This is a simple function call with a parameter passed -> use that parameter and get the range.

+## 56_Func_ReturnValue.py
+- Function call by passing parameters.
+Each function will return the value.

+## 57_Func_FormalAndActualParam.py
+- This programme will show what is formal and actual parameter.

+## 58_Func_PositionArg.py
+- This programme will show how position argument affects the final result set.

+## 59_Func_KeywordArgs.py
+- This programme will show how keyword argument affects the final result set.

+## 60_Func_DefaultArgs.py
+- This programme will show how the function will be executed if values are not passed.
+Provided default values are present in the function.

+## 61_Func_VariableLength.py
+- This programme will show a function will accept n number of arguments using variable length parameter.